China's brokerages earned less than Goldman last year

-SHANGHAI (Reuters) - China’s 114 brokerages earned less than Wall Street bank Goldman Sachs (GS.N) did in 2012, and their combined profit was down 16 percent from a year earlier, industry data showed on Thursday.
+SHANGHAI, Jan 17 (Reuters) - China’s 114 brokerages earned less than Wall Street bank Goldman Sachs did in 2012, and their combined profit was down 16 percent from a year earlier, industry data showed on Thursday.

 China’s brokerage industry made a total profit of 32.9 billion yuan ($5.29 billion) last year, according to the Securities Association of China.
 Goldman Sachs reported $7.48 billion in 2012 earnings on Wednesday.

-Chinese brokerages including CITIC Securities Co (600030.SS) and Haitong Securities Co (600837.SS) suffered from a sluggish stock market that hurt trading commission incomes and investment banking fees.
+Chinese brokerages including CITIC Securities Co and Haitong Securities Co suffered from a sluggish stock market that hurt trading commission incomes and investment banking fees.

-Revenue at Chinese brokerages totaled 129.5 billion yuan, including 50.4 billion yuan in trading commissions and 17.7 billion yuan in underwriting fees, the association said, without giving comparative figures. ($1 = 6.2165 Chinese yuan)
+Revenue at Chinese brokerages totalled 129.5 billion yuan, including 50.4 billion yuan in trading commissions and 17.7 billion yuan in underwriting fees, the association said, without giving comparative figures. ($1 = 6.2165 Chinese yuan) (Reporting by Samuel Shen and Kazunori Takada; Editing by Stephen Coates)